 - Create a customized CFA study plan: Based on your work/life commitments (here’s a few CFA Fast Track study plan as reference for different profiles), create a study plan that works for you.
 I highly recommend trying the recently upgraded 300Hours’ Free Study Planner, which was inspired from the first version of my study plan years ago.
 Not only does it track your study progress, it also identifies weaker topics, offers practice exam score benchmarks and even predicts your CFA exam score!

 - Save the last 4-8 weeks for practice exams & revision: Make sure you have covered the study material thoroughly beforehand to have a proper go at the practice papers.
 In case it is helpful, here’s a quick breakdown of my timetable to the December Level 1 exam, and what I did each month (the same timings will work for your new computer-based exam cycle too, just do the math):

-- July (5 months before) – I ordered some prep provider materials, as I got a mental block looking at the sheer volume of the CFA Institute study materials as I couldn’t cope with too many words in general.
+- July (5 months before) – I ordered some third party prep provider’s study materials, as I got a mental block looking at the sheer volume of the CFA Institute study materials as I couldn’t cope with too many words in general.
 I spent this whole month just skimming through everything to get a feel of the materials.

 - August -September (3-4 months before) – Reread the materials in detail and tried out the End of Chapter questions, noting down areas I have not understood fully or frequently got wrong.

 - October (2 months before) – Reserved the last 2 months for question practice and last minute material studies on areas that I needed more work on.
 It is these 2 months that I learnt the most, after I started to try out practice questions.
 Remember practice makes perfect, and I recommend trying at least 6 full papers timed in your overall studies to get the feel of the speed required for exam.
 I did 3-4 papers in this month, with scores and timing improving gently over the month (first one was an epic fail, as expected).